First, welcome to my Lagoon!

 A favorite poem or quote…

-Love is anterior to life, posterior to death, initial of creation, and the exponent of breath.— Emily Dickenson
+Love is anterior to life, posterior to death, initial of creation, and the exponent of breath.— Emily Dickinson

 One last thing…